Divorce and Mortgage Qualification

 • Non-taxable alimony and child support income may be grossed up by 25% for qualification purposes, improving the borrower's effective DTI ratio.

-• Property settlement installment payments extending beyond 10 months are counted as recurring debts in the conventional DTI calculation.
+• Property settlement installment payments extending beyond 10 months are counted as recurring debts under conventional DTI guidelines, following the same installment debt rules that apply to other obligations.
+Alimony and child support payments are always included regardless of remaining term..

 How It Works